 Recipe Ingredients

-Flaky sea salt - a generous sprinkle to salt the tomatoes before baking.
-You can use Celtic salt, kosher salt, or your favorite flaky sea salt.
+• Flaky sea salt – a generous sprinkle to salt the tomatoes before baking.
+You can use Celtic salt or Kosher salt.

 All ingredients, measurements, and instructions are in the recipe card at the bottom of this post.